Volunteer & Network

 Become a PAL, Playspace Activity Leader

 Playspace Activity Leaders, referred to as PALs, are an essential part of the Playspace program.
 PALs staff Playspaces across the state.
-Playspaces are child-friendly rooms that Horizons has installed in more than 90 shelters across Massachusetts.
+Playspaces are child-friendly rooms that Horizons has installed in shelters across Massachusetts.
 Playspaces are designed to reflect the needs of children ages 0-6 experiencing trauma.
 Horizons’ Playspaces are created to give children a dedicated place to play and grow, and build connections with other caring adults who are committed to their success.
-Each shift is 2 hours, once a week, with the majority of shifts taking place Monday through Thursday in the evenings, but some programs also have morning or late afternoon shifts.
-There is a minimum six-month commitment, in addition to a mandatory 2 1/2 hour orientation that must be completed prior to your first shift.
+Each shift is 2 hours, once a week, with the majority of shifts taking place Monday through Thursday in the evenings, but some programs also have morning shifts.
+We do not currently have shifts on Fridays or weekends.
+There is a minimum six-month commitment, in addition to a mandatory 2 1/2 hour training that must be completed prior to your first shift.

 Horizons’ operates an Early Education Center located in the Roxbury neighborhood of Boston.
 Classroom volunteers work alongside our teachers assisting in day-to-day activities.
 Classrooms shifts include infant, toddler, and preschool classrooms.
 The minimum commitment of a classroom volunteer is once a week for 2 hours, for a minimum of six months.
 Please note there are limited opportunities for this role.